ky-rafaels/k8s-image-type-discovery/README.md

 helm install prometheus-stack prometheus-community/kube-prometheus-stack -n monitoring --create-namespace
 ```

-##
-Below is a Go program designed to run in Kubernetes, discover other workloads (pods), and emit Prometheus metrics about the container images and their FIPS (Federal Information Processing Standards) status.
-This program uses the Kubernetes client-go library to interact with the cluster and the Prometheus client library to expose metrics.
-It assumes it’s running inside a Kubernetes cluster with appropriate RBAC permissions.
+Here’s an updated version of the Go program that adds a new Prometheus metric to determine whether each container is FIPS (Federal Information Processing Standards) compliant.
+It builds on the previous code by inspecting `/etc/os-release` for FIPS-related indicators and introduces a new metric, `containers_fips_compliant`, to track the count of FIPS-compliant containers.
+The program continues to run in Kubernetes, discovering workloads and exposing metrics on port 8080.

 ---

 ### Program Overview
 - **Functionality**:
-  - Queries all pods in the cluster.
+  - Queries all pods in the cluster every 30 seconds.
-  - Extracts container images and checks for FIPS-enabled status (based on a heuristic, e.g., image names containing "fips").
-  - Exposes two Prometheus metrics:
+  - Emits four Prometheus metrics:
+    - `pods_per_namespace`: Number of pods per namespace.
     - `container_image_count`: Number of containers per image.
-    - `workload_fips_enabled`: Whether a workload (pod) uses FIPS-enabled images (1 or 0).
+    - `container_base_image_type`: Number of containers per base image type (from `/etc/os-release`).
+    - `containers_fips_compliant`: Total number of FIPS-compliant containers.
+  - Inspects `/etc/os-release` to determine base image type and FIPS compliance.
+- **FIPS Detection**: Heuristic-based, checking for "fips" in `/etc/os-release` (e.g., `FIPS_MODE=yes`) or known FIPS-compliant image patterns.
-- **Deployment**: Runs as a pod in Kubernetes, uses in-cluster config, and exposes metrics on port 8080.
+- **Deployment**: Runs in Kubernetes with RBAC permissions for pod listing and exec.
-- **Assumptions**:
-  - FIPS detection is simplistic (checks for "fips" in image name).
-In a real scenario, you’d need more robust logic (e.g., image metadata or labels).
-  - Requires RBAC permissions to list pods cluster-wide.

 ---